xinychen/transdim/README.md

 Acknowledgements
 --------------

+This research is supported by the Institute for Data Valorization (IVADO).

-If you have any suggestion, please feel free to contact Xinyu Chen (email: chenxy346@mail2.sysu.edu.cn) and send your suggestions.
+If you have any suggestion about this project, please feel free to contact Xinyu Chen (email: chenxy346@mail2.sysu.edu.cn) and send your suggestions.
 We would like to thank everyone who has helped this project in any way.

 > Recommended email subject: Suggestions on transdim from [+ your name].